AdaGold/scrabble/README.md

 # Scrabble
 Use __Test Driven Development (TDD)__ to create a collection of Ruby classes that would provide the foundation for creating a scrabble game.
 Don't actually build an interactive game (yet)!

+### Learning Goals
+- Use __Test Driven Development (TDD)__ to write tests and code in parallel
+- Create class and instance methods according to requirements
+- Utilize Single Responsibility Principle to reduce code dependencies
+- Utilize composition between classes, where appropriate

 ## Project Expectations
 From the project root, you should be able to execute all of your specs by running `rake`.
 Each Ruby class should be in its own file in `lib/`, and the entire project should be in a `module` called `Scrabble`.
-You will need to research using `require`, `require_relative`, `include` and/or `extend` to tell Ruby how to work with classes in multiple files.
+You will need to use `require`, `require_relative`, `include` and/or `extend` to tell Ruby how to work with classes in multiple files.

 ### Tests
 We will use [minitest](https://github.com/seattlerb/minitest) for this project.
 This is the same test framework that we've used for the Weekend Warrior exercises.
 However, unlike Weekend Warrior, we will write our own tests using [minitest specs format](https://github.com/seattlerb/minitest#specs).
 Your spec descriptions should be meaningful and organized into `describe` blocks that reflect your intent on how to use the code.